krtkush/krtkush.github.io/_posts/2018-04-7-future-of-android.md

 Google seems to be moving to a more controlled and closed environment which is understandable given that people (and even Google) want a more secure, stable ecosystem which respects their privacy.
 Personally, as long as the custom ROM & root community is not actively discouraged, given enough breathing space and not encourage cat and mouse games, I think Android will do fine for casual and enthusiast users.

+On the other hand, for me, Android ecosystem is moving to a less diverse in term of device specifications.
+Later this year I'll probably be in the market for a new phone.
+I prefer smaller/ compat phones (<5 inches screen) with unlockable bootloaders that can be rooted and support custom ROMs.
+Unfortunately, I can't seem to find a device to match my needs anywhere.
+Nokia 5 comes really close but Nokia seems to have no interest in unlocked bootloaders.
+I'm running out of devices which are not as big as a tablet.

 *Google later removed this limit.
 [8]